Jumanji: Welcome to the Jungle

-Jumanji: Welcome to the Jungle is a 2017 American adventure comedy film directed by Jake Kasdan and written by Chris McKenna, Erik Sommers, Scott Rosenberg and Jeff Pinkner.
-The film is the third in the Jumanji film series and a direct sequel to the first film.
-It stars Dwayne Johnson, Jack Black, Kevin Hart, Karen Gillan, Nick Jonas, Rhys Darby and Bobby Cannavale.
-The story focuses on a group of teenagers who come across Jumanji, now transformed into a video game roughly two decades after the original film's events.
+Jumanji: Welcome to the Jungle is a 2017 American action-adventure film directed by Jake Kasdan and written by Chris McKenna, Erik Sommers, Scott Rosenberg, and Jeff Pinkner.
+The film is the third installment in the Jumanji film series, a sequel to Jumanji (1995) and its spin-off film Zathura: A Space Adventure (2005).
+It stars Dwayne Johnson, Jack Black, Kevin Hart, and Karen Gillan, with Nick Jonas, Rhys Darby, and Bobby Cannavale in supporting roles.

+The story focuses on a group of teenagers who come across Jumanji, now transformed into a video game nearly thirty years after the original film's events.
 They find themselves trapped inside the game as a set of adult avatars, seeking to complete a treacherous quest alongside another player who has been trapped in it since recovering and playing it in 1996.
-The film contains notable references to the first film as a tribute to its lead actor, Robin Williams.
 Principal photography began in Honolulu in September 2016 and ended in Atlanta in December.

 Jumanji: Welcome to the Jungle premiered at the Grand Rex in Paris on December 5, 2017, and was released in the United States on December 20 by Sony Pictures Releasing.
-The film received mostly positive reviews from critics, and grossed $962 million, becoming the fifth-highest-grossing film of 2017.
+The film received mostly positive reviews from critics, and grossed $963 million, becoming the fifth-highest-grossing film of 2017.
 A sequel, Jumanji: The Next Level, was released in 2019.